ultimate271/notes/book/Dragon/The Dragon and the King.md

 impudent and foolish you must be to rebel against that which has given you greatness."

+## The leader says that they don't want to be great, they want their town back
 The townspeople would not be qualmmed.
 The leader rose up, "Indeed, you have brought us to greatness, but we never asked for greatness, we asked for a solution.
 You gave us greatness when all we wanted was a better king.
 And now